 Perhaps you’ve never had to rely on technology in the past to point out potential weaknesses in your pleadings, motions, or briefs.
 Why start now?

-Ask yourself this: Who do you want to be the one to find potential weaknesses or gaps in your case?
-You or opposing counsel?
+Ask yourself this: who do you want to be the one to find potential weaknesses in your case?
+Your judge, your opposing counsel—or you?